 3. Enable Two-Step Verification.

 To activate 2FA, go to Menu > Settings > Account > Two-step verification > Enable.
 Follow the steps to create a six-digit PIN code that you can easily remember.
-Importantly, add your email address to retrieve that code in case you forget it.
+Importantly, add your email address to retrieve that code in case you forget it or you can skip it.

 The periodic checks for the passcode are randomized, so it’s not exactly the same as password-locking your chat.
 But that’s not 2FA’s purpose anyway.
 The purpose is to stop someone else from accessing your WhatsApp account without your consent.
 It’s truly one of the best new WhatsApp features, and even available on WhatsApp Web.